Cliff Barrows, longtime associate of Billy Graham, dies at 93

 Named to hall of fame

 Barrows was born in Ceres, Calif., where his musical career began at the local Baptist church.
 “My Aunt Helen was a terrific pianist and composer, and she taught me as a young boy how to read music,” he told the Observer in 2010.
-When he was 12, his aunt persuaded the pastor to let Barrows lead the church choir on Sunday nights.
+When Barrows was 12, his aunt persuaded the pastor to let the child lead the church choir on Sunday nights.

 “My dad taught me the best lesson,” Barrows said.
 “He sat there and watched me.
 I evidently wanted to get them to sing a little stronger, so I kind of bawled them out.
 And my dad said, ‘Son, you did pretty well.
 But let me give you a little tip: You’ll never get people to sing better by telling them they didn’t do too good.
 Tell them they did well, but you think they can do better.’
 So, I’ve always tried in my life to encourage people.”